zgs3/sprint4_ShoppingCart/README.md

 # Sprint 4 - Shopping list app

-* Project which I've done for a Sprint 4 task while studying at BIT.
+* Project which I've done for a Sprint 4 task while studying at Baltic Institute of Technology.
-*
 * Development progress was tracked by submiting commits using Git CLI.